energyhelpline/energyhelpline.github.io/_posts/2018-09-27-migrating-to-docker-part-2-dotnet-core-services.md

 ---
 layout: post
-title: "Docker Migration Example - Part 2: Migrating .NET Core Services"
+title: "Docker Migration Example - Part 2: .NET Core Services"
 author: Ronan Moriarty
 excerpt: With my RabbitMQ and Sql Server instances for my sample application now running in Docker, it was time to move my .NET Core services and website into Docker too.
 ---